|Nutrition Facts (per serving)|

 The blue color of the cocktail comes from UV Blue, that tempting raspberry-flavored vodka which stands out from all the rest in the bar and liquor store.
 In this recipe, it is accented with orange and lime flavors along with a little crème de cacao for a hint of chocolate.
 The result is a semi-sweet drink that is perfect for dessert or anytime you want a simple but impressive blue martini.

-1 1/2 ounce UV Blue Vodka
+1 1/2 ounces UV Blue Vodka

-- 1/2 ounce crème de cacao (white)
+1/2 ounce white crème de cacao liqueur

 1/2 ounce triple sec

 1/2 ounce lime juice

 In a cocktail shaker filled with ice, pour all of the ingredients.

 - You do not need to buy the best triple sec at the liquor store, but try to avoid the cheapest bottles.
 In cocktails as simple and clean as this recipe, each ingredient plays an important role in the finished taste.
-Besides, orange liqueurs will be used all the time in your bar as you explore drinks, so it really is a good idea to keep quality and versatility in mind when selecting one.
+Besides, orange liqueurs will be used all the time in your bar as you explore drink recipes, so it really is a good idea to keep quality and versatility in mind when selecting one.

 - If you would like to add a garnish to this martini, a simple lime or orange twist would be an elegant touch.
 Cut the peel from the limes you're going to juice before slicing them open to get the most out of each fruit.
 To preserve a twist, place it in a glass of ice-cold water until it's time to serve the drink.